 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a program cosponsored by the College Board and National Merit Scholarship Corporation (NMSC).
-It's a standardized test that provides firsthand practice for the SAT[®].
-It also gives you a chance to enter NMSC scholarship programs and gain access to college and career planning tools.
+It's a standardized test that provides first hand practice for the SAT.
+It also gives students a chance to enter NMSC scholarship programs and gain access to college and career planning tools.
 The PSAT/NMSQT measures: Critical reading skills, Math problem-solving skills, and Writing skills.
-You have developed these skills over many years, both in and out of school.
-This test doesn't require you to recall specific facts from your classes.
-The most common reasons for taking the PSAT/NMSQT are to receive feedback on your strengths and weaknesses on skills necessary for college study.
-You can then focus your preparation on those areas that could most benefit from additional study or practice.
+Students have developed these skills over many years, both in and out of school.
+This test doesn't require students to recall specific facts from classes.
+The most common reasons for taking the PSAT/NMSQT are to receive feedback on strengths and weaknesses on skills necessary for college study.
+Students can then focus their preparation on those areas that could most benefit from additional study or practice.